-- 1 Buttonhole lever
+Buttonhole lever Bracket

-- 2 Bracket
+Gently hold the end of the upper thread in your left hand, and then start sewing.

-- Gently hold the end of the upper thread in your left hand, and then start sewing.
+Once sewing is completed, the machine automatically sews reinforcement stitches, then stops.

-- Once sewing is completed, the machine automatically sews reinforcement stitches, then stops. - Cut the threads, raise the presser foot lever, and then remove the fabric. - Raise the buttonhole lever to its original position.
+- Deise the buttenhale layer to ite original - Raise the buttonhole lever to its original position.

-If the fabric does not feed, for example, because it is too thick, increase the stitch length.
-For details, refer to "Adjusting the stitch length" (page 59).
+• If the fabric does not feed, for example, because it is too thick, increase the stitch length.
+For details, refer to "Adjusting the stitch length" (page 60).